You are here

 Winter Credit Limitations

-Students who live in Montgomery Place Apartments, Mount Olympus Apartments and Kozloff Apartments will be permitted to remain on campus and charged a weekly housing rate.
+Only students who live in Montgomery Place Apartments, Mount Olympus Apartments and Kozloff Apartments will be permitted to remain on campus.

 Students currently living in Elwell Hall, our 12 month residence hall, will be permitted to remain on campus.
-If you need temporary housing, there will be limited space available in Elwell Hall.
+There may be rooms in Elwell if available.